balassit/balassit.github.io/readings/GitNotes.md

-- Operations almost instant because on latency of network Can commit work until getting a netowrk connection to upload.
+- Operations almost instant because on latency of network Can commit work until getting a network connection to upload.

 - As in any VCS, you can lose or mess up changes you haven’t committed yet; but after you commit a snapshot into Git,